fbpx

 Conserving Biodiversity in Mozambique

 We are committed to working with communities to preserve and enhance local biodiversity.
-For several years, we have had a successful partnership with African Parks and Dioraphte Foundation supporting the communities around Majete National Park in Malawi.
+For several years, we have had a successful partnership with Dioraphte Foundation supporting the communities around the African Parks Majete Reserve in Malawi.
 Building on this expertise, we are expanding this program model in partnership with Peace Parks Foundation to Zinave National Park in Mozambique.
 In 2023, we started on-the-ground implementation, including building in the remote rural communities of Maculuve and Malindile, where about 10,500 people live.
 Despite the flooding and damage caused by Hurricane Freddy early this year, work in these communities is gaining momentum.
 The community has prepared land in both communities for the future epicenter buildings and demonstration fields.
 These demonstration fields are in use.
 There, we are introducing new techniques and new crops, such as pineapple, which is more resistant to the changing climate.
 Farmers can take what they learn in the demonstration gardens and try it on their own land.
 More and more people are actively involved, learning about new crops, using the new farming techniques and finding new ways to generate income.

 THP and Peace Parks are not merely conserving land; through this partnership, we are fostering resilience and self-sufficiency.
 We are integrating lessons learned in the community into the curriculum of the Southern African Wildlife College, which is training the next generation of conservation leaders.
 This ensures that the knowledge gained from Maculuve becomes a valuable resource for future generations, contributing to capacity building and disseminating best practices in shaping future park managers throughout Africa.